eike-heimpel/llm-privacy-layer/README.md

 - `LLM_PRIVACY_DEFAULT_PROFILE`: Name of the default profile to use (default: default)
 - `LLM_PRIVACY_CACHE_MAPPINGS`: Whether to cache mappings (default: true)
 - `LLM_PRIVACY_CACHE_TTL`: Time-to-live for cached mappings in seconds (default: 3600)

+#### Advanced Configuration

+These options can be adjusted for fine-tuning the anonymizer's behavior:

+- `LLM_PRIVACY_MAPPING_STORE_SIZE`: Maximum number of mapping sets to keep in memory (default: 100)
+- `LLM_PRIVACY_MIN_ENTITY_LENGTH`: Minimum length for an entity to be considered in fuzzy matching (default: 2)
+- `LLM_PRIVACY_MAX_PHRASE_WORDS`: Maximum number of words to consider in phrase matching (default: 5)

+For most users, the default values work well.
+Adjusting these is only necessary for specific use cases:

+- Increase `MAPPING_STORE_SIZE` for high-volume systems with many concurrent requests
+- Lower `MIN_ENTITY_LENGTH` if you need to match very short names (already set to 2 by default)
+- Increase `MAX_PHRASE_WORDS` if you have very long multi-word entities to match

 - `REMOTE_HOST`: For deployment script, the remote server hostname
 - `REMOTE_USER`: For deployment script, the remote server username
 - `REMOTE_DIR`: For deployment script, the remote directory path